sxdl/hugo-academic-cv/content/authors/admin/_index.md

 I am an undergraduate student at South China University of Technology majoring in Artificial Intellegence.
 My research interests include 3D vision.

+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.